evolvingstuff/vdw2/content/posts/breast-cancer-not-prevented-by-vitamin-d-when-use-small-doses-or-for-just-a-short-time-meta-analysis.md

 │   │   │   │   raw_content: #00F
 │   │   │   children:
 │   │   │   ├── TextNode
-│   │   │   │   full_match: `The study looked at &gt;2,000 studies. %%%Wonder how much they were paid to find the 10 studies that did not find a benefit?`
+│   │   │   │   full_match: `The study looked at &gt;2,000 studies. `
+│   │   │   │   inner_content: `The study looked at &gt;2,000 studies. `
+│   │   │   ├── NewlineNode
+│   │   │   │   full_match: `%%%`
+│   │   │   │   inner_content: ``
+│   │   │   ├── TextNode
-│   │   │   │   inner_content: `The study looked at &gt;2,000 studies. %%%Wonder how much they were paid to find the 10 studies that did not find a benefit?`├── TextNode
+│   │   │   │   full_match: `Wonder how much they were paid to find the 10 studies that did not find a benefit?` │   │   │   │   inner_content: `Wonder how much they were paid to find the 10 studies that did not find a benefit?`├── TextNode
 │   full_match: `\n`
 │   inner_content: `\n`├── BoldNode
 │   full_match: `__[https://www.fastcompany.com/90895258/neuropsychologist-detects-fake-academic-research-shocking-paper-mill-fraud?partner=rss&amp;utm_source=rss&amp;utm_medium=feed&amp;utm_campaign=rss+fastcompany&amp;utm_content=rss|30% of all bio-med papers appear to be fake, and 50% of those coming from China - May 2023]__`